deardev/dbdynamicecom/README.md

 step 6: Run "php artisan serve"

-step 7: Click on "Sunglasses" home menu item or the 'shoes' banner at the home page
+step 7: Click on "EYEWEAR" or "SUNGLASSES" menu items or the 'SHOES' banner at the home page

 step 8: Click on floral print image